teklynk/twitch_shoutout/README.md

 **NEW FEATURES**

+VIPs can now be allowed to do !so commands.

 **!stopclip** to stop/reload the browser source in case a clip is just way too long, cringey or playing at an inappropriate time.
 Limited to Mods and Streamer.

 ## Options